yjwong1999/RSGuidedDiffusion/README.md

 This code is part of our solution for 2024 IEEE BigData Cup: Building Extraction Generalization Challenge (BEGC).

+This competition embarks on this challenge by utilizing a building footprint dataset from the Tokyo area as the primary training set, with plans to extend testing to other Japanese regions.
+This approach aims to inspire the development of models with robust generalization capabilities, capable of overcoming the hurdles of automatic building footprint detection and extraction across various landscapes.

 ## Instructions
 Conda environment
 ```bash